shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

 <ol>
     <li>
-        <b>Organizational: </b> Identify the target audience in optimal time that can be repeated for multiple campaigns
+        <b>Organizational: </b> Enable campaign managers to identify the target audience for a given email content (uniquely identified by Subject Id)
     </li>
     <li>
         <b>System:</b>Efficient use of compute and resources to arrive at the target audience